fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 that your level is a 2d vector containing at least five cells of water, a player, and the number 42.

-Furthermore once you've written a spec you can match it against a data structure and it will tell you:
+Furthermore once you've written a spec you can match it against a data structure and:

 1. It will validate your data structure.
 2. It will annotate your data structure such that you can easily walk over it,